oden-lang/oden-lang.github.io/user-guide/language-reference/forms.md

 (fn (x) (+ x 1))
 {% endhighlight %}

-### Defining Functions

-When defining a function, a shorthand can be used.
+Functions can be defined at the top level just like values are defined, using `def` and function expressions.
+However, as defining functions is a common task, a shorthand can be used.

 {% highlight clojure %}
+(def identity (fn (x) x))
+;; can be written using the shorthand:
 (def (identity x) x)
-;; is the same as:
-(def identity (fn (x) x))
 {% endhighlight %}

-Note that Oden functions can be polymorphic.
+It is recommended to add an explicit type signature to definitions.
+Type signatures must be written before the definition.
+A type signature without a corresponding definition causes and error.

+{% highlight clojure %}
+;; a type signature for `identity`, specifying the type to be (#a -> #a) (: identity (#a -> #a))
+(def (identity x) x)

+(: another-function (#b -> #a))
+;; no def here, so we will get an error message when compiling
+{% endhighlight %}

 ### Recursion

 Defined functions can call themselves recursively.
+There is currently no *tail call optimization* being done in Oden, so be careful with these.

 {% highlight clojure %}
 (def (factorial n)